 In June of 1954, and again in October of 1954, the Guild filed for (and subsequently received) permission to legalize the occupancy as a “philanthropic institution for social and guidance work of hard of hearing persons.”

-In June of 1999, the Third Stone from the Sun LLC purchased 283 Commonwealth from the Boston Guild for the Hard of Hearing.
+On June 1, 1999, 283 Commonwealth was purchased from the Boston Guild for the Hard of Hearing by the Third Stone from the Sun LLC of Saugus (Daniel Silva, manager).
 That same month, it applied for (and subsequently received) permission to convert the property into four apartments.

-In August of 2000, it converted the property into four condominium units: The Guild House Condominium.
+On August 23, 2000, it converted the property into four condominium units: The Guild House Condominium.